BabylonJS/Documentation/content/How_To/material/Reflect.md

 video-content:
 ---

-Reflection textures can simulate mirror-like materials; refraction textures can simulate looking through glass or water.
+Babylon.js can use _environment mapping_ ([wikipedia](https://en.wikipedia.org/wiki/Reflection_mapping)) to simulate reflection (mirror-like materials) and refraction (the effect of looking through glass or water).

+An environment map is an image of the world "as seen from" the vantage point of an object (or close enough).
+This image is pasted on the object with distortions to resemble reflection or refraction, based on the object's geometry and the camera position.

 ## Reflection
 Reflections are created using the _reflectionTexture_ property  of a material.
 A first use is in creating a sky using a [skybox](/divingDeeper/environment/skybox)